 The thing that makes this difficult is that some of the manufacturers are aware that you want to avoid sweetened foods, and so they employ synonyms that let them keep the advantages they get from adding sugar and still complete sales to people who are trying to avoid it.

 Organic cane crystals looks like it should be healthy, but it is not.
 Cane crystals is a deceptive name for sugar.
-Generally, an ingredient that is labelled organic is better for you than one that is not, but if the ingredient is bad for your, the organic label does not make it good for you.
+Generally, an ingredient that is labelled organic is better for you than one that is not, but if the ingredient is bad for you, the organic label does not make it good for you.
+The same goes for concentrated, natural, plant-based, pure, raw, real, 100%, and less than 1%.

 A product that claims to be made with real fruit might contain white grape juice, which is sugar water, which is not healthy.
 We have been taught that juices are healthy.
 They are not.
 They are mostly just sugar water.
-The components that make fruits healthy are removed or destroyed by juicing.
+Many of the components that make fruits healthy are removed or destroyed by juicing.

 The complete list of names for sugar is long, and gets longer as the food industry devises tricks to get around the food labelling laws.
 But there are some patterns that can help you that are easy to remember.

-Reject these, even if they are combined with words that might seem beneficial:
+Reject all products containing any of these ingredients, even if they are combined with words that might seem beneficial:

 Reject chemical additives that contain these fragments:

-There are three ingredients that are rejected by these patterns which are exceptions:
+There are six ingredients that are rejected by these patterns that are exceptions.
+You can buy these:

 Avoid artificial sweeteners such as: